Accessible Exam Support—Examination Room

 - Exam room staff will return the exam to the professor’s office, mailbox or departmental office in accordance with the request of the professor.

-Please fill out the exam room instructions form in order to ensure the exam room staff has the following information regarding how the delivery, proctoring and return of exams will occur for your courses.
-If you are to communicate instructions in a different manner, the exam room staff will confirm your instructions through email.
+Ensure the exam room staff has the following information regarding how the delivery, proctoring and return of exams will occur for your courses.
 They will need to know the following information concerning each exam:

 - All exams will be timed.
 Students generally receive either 50% or 100% extended time, or receive breaks during their exams with time stopped.
 This will be determined in consultation with their program or access advisor upon review of supporting documentation.